natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-10A%20Late.md

 * Very poor climb rate and moderate acceleration
 * Extremely poor top speed makes the A-10 easy prey, especially to SAMs and SPAA
+* The GAU-8 cannon will drain the already slow speed of the A-10
 * Does not have access to gunpods or guided bombs which the premium A-10 gets
 * Engine can potentially overheat when running at or near 100% throttle unless on a winter map
 * Engines are heavily exposed and vulnerable